I’ve given each of my children a house, dished out properties to them while I am alive – Ken Agyapong

 Speaking in an interview with Bola Ray, the NPP flagbearer aspirant said he made such a decision to avoid instances where one party could seize all his properties and bully the others when he is dead and gone.

-“I have five wives, so long as you have a child to them you are indebted to them.
+“I have five wives, so long as you have a child with them, you are indebted to them.
 And every one of them has a home.
 Every child of my child has a house because if you don’t do that, one day if you die, one woman can collect everything and leave other kids,” he expressed.

 Asked why he did not opt for trust funds for his kids instead, the legislator said: